 Notify Police and Company Supervisors

-In the event of a vehicle accident, drivers will immediately call the local police or highway patrol, or request a witness or passing motorist to call them.
+In the event of a vehicle accident, drivers must immediately contact the local police or highway patrol.
 After the police arrive and it is safe to leave the vehicle, drivers will telephone their supervisor or Office Manager and report the following minimum information, regardless of the apparent seriousness of an accident report:

 The local phone number where the Company driver can be called back for additional information.